ofcyln/i18n-json-to-xlsx-converter/README.md

 # i18n-json-to-excel-file-converter
-Convert your JSON file to an EXCEL file, and vice versa.
+Convert your JSON file to an Excel(XLSX) file, and vice versa.